|

 4. Alcoholism May Affect Alimony

-If a spouse’s alcohol addiction negatively impacted the couple’s finances, then they may need to pay alimony to their spouse to make up for draining their joint finances to fuel their addiction.
-On the other hand, if the spouse with the addiction has led to a mental illness that required institutionalization, then the sober spouse may be required to help cover the cost of treatment.
+If a spouse’s alcohol addiction negatively impacts the couple’s finances, then they may need to pay alimony to their spouse to make up for draining their joint finances to fuel their addiction.
+On the other hand, if the spouse with the addiction has a mental illness that requires institutionalization, then the sober spouse may be required to help cover the cost of treatment.

-5. Alcoholism May Affect Negotiation of Divorce Settlements
+5. Alcoholism May Affect the Negotiation of Divorce Settlements

 If alcoholism is the grounds for divorce, the sober spouse has the upper hand in the negotiation of the divorce settlement.
 Public allegations of addiction and related problems can jeopardize the individual’s reputation and employment and may even lead to criminal charges.
 For this reason, the individual with the addiction is generally more likely to acquiesce to their spouse’s requests in order to avoid the case going to court.